rolandsaav/HackHarvard2023/README.md

-### Installation:wrench: <a name = "installation"><a>
+## Installation:wrench: <a name = "installation"><a>
 1.Start by cloning the repository
 2.Once the repo is cloned, change into the "app" and "server" directory with `cd server/` and `cd app/`
 3.Use `npm install` in both directories

+## What Is What:question: <a name = "tech"><a>
+### Backend:factory: <a name = "back"><a>

-### Challenges:anger: <a name = "challenge"><a>
+## Challenges:anger: <a name = "challenge"><a>
 Throughout our journey in the hackathon, our primary challenge was our lack of experience with app development.
-For most of our team, this was the first time working with react, expo, and express.
+For most of our team, this was the first time working with react, expo, and firebase.
 Having never touched Javascript, we were presented with a steep learning curve to overcome.
+Our most significant challenges included storing data on Firebase and quality-of-life features on apps.
+While most of us had no experience with databases, we understood conceptually how a database worked but came to realize implementing it was a different story.
+Combined with the lack of sleep and time, we were able to pull through and deliver.